Asymmetric Tunneling of Bose-Einstein Condensates: Conclusion

 We want to point out that self-trapping and asymmetric tunneling are two complementary phenomena.
 The self-trapping reveals asymmetric dynamics of BEC even in a symmetric potential; hence, it is natural to expect asymmetric tunneling through a non-symmetric barrier.

 A Maxwell’s demon may also be implemented via asymmetric tunneling since the latter is sensitive to the state of the inter-particle d.o.f.
 As discussed in Sec.~\ref{sec:GPE}, the left-to-right tunneling probability [Fig.~\ref{fig:AsymmetrictunnelingMaxwellDemon}(a)] is smaller than the right-to-left probability [Fig.~\ref{fig:AsymmetrictunnelingMaxwellDemon}(b)] when the inter-particle d.o.f. is initially in the ground state.
-This asymmetry is reversed when the system is initially in the exited state.
+This asymmetry is reversed when the system is initially in the excited state.
 According to Fig.~\ref{fig:AsymmetrictunnelingMaxwellDemon}(b), the angled side of the triangular barrier builds adiabatically, leaving the inter-particle state unchanged, and hence the two-particle system behaves effectively as a 1D system.
 If the excited inter-particle d.o.f. hits the vertical side of the barrier [Fig.~\ref{fig:AsymmetrictunnelingMaxwellDemon}(d)], the resulting shakeup forces a state transition.
-One possibility is for the inter-particle d.o.f. to reduce to the ground state.
+One possibility is for the inter-particle d.o.f. to drop to the ground state.
 The energy difference will be transferred to the kinetic energy of the center of mass in order to preserve the total energy, hence the system will be able to fly above the barrier as shown in Fig.~\ref{fig:AsymmetrictunnelingMaxwellDemon}(d).
-Comparing Figs.~\ref{fig:AsymmetrictunnelingMaxwellDemon}(a) and \ref{fig:AsymmetrictunnelingMaxwellDemon}(c), we conclude that if the wavepacket is initially placed on the left side of the barrier then transport rates across the barrier is insensitive to the initial state of the inter-particle d.o.f.
-Conversely, the transport rates shown in Figs.~\ref{fig:AsymmetrictunnelingMaxwellDemon}(b) and \ref{fig:AsymmetrictunnelingMaxwellDemon}(d), are very sensitive to the state of the inter-particle d.o.f.
-In this case it is much more likely for the system initially in the excited state cross the barrier than the system is the ground state.
+Comparing Figs.~\ref{fig:AsymmetrictunnelingMaxwellDemon}(a) and \ref{fig:AsymmetrictunnelingMaxwellDemon}(c), we conclude that if the wavepacket is initially placed on the left side of the barrier, then the transport rate across the barrier is insensitive to the initial state of the inter-particle d.o.f.
+Conversely, the transport rates shown in Figs.~\ref{fig:AsymmetrictunnelingMaxwellDemon}(b) and \ref{fig:AsymmetrictunnelingMaxwellDemon}(d) are very sensitive to the state of the inter-particle d.o.f.
+In this case, the system initially in the excited state is much more likely to cross the barrier than the system initially the ground state.
 Hence, the triangular barrier with the vertical side facing the wavepacket should act as a Maxwell’s demon.